What is a transfer balance cap?

 The ATO maintains a transfer balance account to track the amounts that are transferred to the retirement phase.
 Any time a retirement income stream is commuted (by making a lump sum withdrawal or rolling money over), your transfer balance account is reduced.
 Similarly, if a retirement income stream is then restarted, this amount is added to your transfer balance account.
 The transfer balance account is not reduced by fees, charges, investment losses or payments you receive from your retirement income stream.

 Exceeding the cap

 In most cases, the ATO will contact you and outline your options.
 If you have a retirement income stream balance across all super funds that exceeds $1.6 million you will generally need to transfer the excess amount (including any notional earnings) back into an accumulation account or withdraw the amount.
 In addition to this, you will also need to pay the excess transfer balance tax.
-This is 15% for breaches that occur in 2017-18 and for your first breach.
-Any subsequent breaches are taxed at 30%.
+From 1 July 2018, the tax rate is 15% of notional earnings on the excess capital for the first breach and then 30% for subsequent breaches.

 Find out more

 You’ll find more detailed information about the transfer balance cap in the Transfer Balance Cap Fact Sheet or for more detailed advice you can talk to a QIEC Financial Planner – simply call 1300 360 507 to make an appointment.*

 * Fees may be charged for the provision of personal advice, but where the advice relates to your superannuation, these costs may be deducted from your superannuation account.
 All fees will be explained to you in detail prior to any advice being given and there are no ongoing commissions as our planners work on a fee-for-service basis.